tallpauley/wordsiv/README.md

 'i besought the bosom of the sun so'
 ```

-The [ProbDistModel][random-model] by capitalizes sentences by default, but we can
+The [WordProbModel][random-model] by capitalizes sentences by default, but we can
 turn this off:

 ```python